 All small businesses need working capital to function.
 But there is no single funding solution that’s right for everyone.

-Understanding your cash flow cycle is just one part.
-Understanding what the future looks like is just as important.
+- Understand what the future looks like is just as important.
 Is this really just a short-term need?
 Or is there a long-term issue that needs to be solved?
 An immediate cash delivery sounds attractive, but it will only pay off if it is part of your larger plan.
-You need to have an idea of what your cash flow will look like in the future to ensure the shortfall is not repeated, or if it is it, that it can be managed and planned for.
+You need to have an idea of what your cash flow will look like in the future to ensure the shortfall is not repeated, or if it is, that it can be managed and planned for.

 Do you have a clear view of your cash-flow and financial position so that you can make an informed decision about your business cash-flow needs?

-It could be time to get a professional bookkeeper on your team.
+It could be time to get a professional eCommerce bookkeeper on your team.
 Before you go in search of funding, you might want to get clear on your actual numbers.
-Contact Bean Ninjas and we’ll be happy to help get you started.
+Schedule a free call and we’ll be happy to help get you started.